This blog may contain affiliate links. Read our disclosure policy for more info.

 Optional – Vancouver Aquarium

-If you’re a fan of sea creatures, you should definitely visit the Vancouver Aquarium.
+If you or a little one are fans of the fascinating (and undeniably cute!) world of sea creatures, you should definitely visit the Vancouver Aquarium.
 It’s conveniently located right inside Stanley Park.

-What I love about this aquarium is that it’s a non-profit conservation project, so you can feel good about visiting!
+The Aquarium is committed to animal rescue, research, and environmental stewardship.
+In addition, some educational programs help visitors learn more about animals and how to care for them.
 It’s often listed as one of the best aquariums not only in Canada but in the whole world.
 So if you’re only visiting Vancouver for one day and love sea life, consider adding it to your itinerary.

-The Aquarium is open 10 am – 5 pm daily.
+The Aquarium is open from 10 am to 5 pm daily and plan on spending 1-2 hours exploring.
 However, we recommend going before 2 pm so that you can see the feedings.
 Ideally, you could come here before cycling around Stanley Park.

 Sunset